abowtiekindofguy/OptimalCargoManagement-IITTechMeet/README.md

 make run input=data/input.txt output=data/output.txt verbose=1
 ```

 This command will execute `main.py` with the provided arguments.
 Any logs will be saved to `log.txt`.
+Note that you can access the logs only after the script has finished executing.
+Also, the `verbose` argument can be set to `0` or `1`to control the verbosity level.

+After the execution of the script, solution would be obtained in `output_file_path` and a graphic would be saved for each of the ULDs.

 ### Visualizing the Output